Nick24/ECU178-E3-/README.md

 CONTENTS OF THIS FILE
 ---------------------
  * Introduction
-      This i
+      This software that
  * Requirements
  * Recommended modules
  * Installation
-      To Install this piece of software all you have to do is open
+      To Install this piece of software you are going to need
  * Configuration
  * Troubleshooting
  * FAQ